ABKGroup/ORFS-Agent/README.md

 TIMEOUT="45m"        # Timeout per run
 TOTAL_CPUS=110       # Total available vCPUs
 TOTAL_RAM=220        # Total available RAM (GB)
+ECP_WEIGHT=0.5       # Weight for ECP in the final objective WL_WEIGHT=0.5        # Weight for Wirelength in the final objective ECP_WEIGHT_SURROGATE=0.5 # Weight for post-CTS ECP in the surrogate model WL_WEIGHT_SURROGATE=0.5  # Weight for post-CTS WL in the surrogate model
 ```

+### 5. API Key Setup

+The agent requires API keys for LLM providers.
+You will need to add them directly into the source code:

+- **Anthropic API Key**: In `optimize.py`, find the placeholder for the Anthropic API key and insert your key.
+- **OpenAI API Key**: In `prompts.py`, find the placeholder for the OpenAI API key and insert your key.
+This is required for prompt generation functionalities.

+**Note**: For improved security, consider modifying the scripts to load keys from environment variables using the `python-dotenv` package.

 ## Running the Optimization